Long Branch Plantation: Agriculture

 During the 18th and 19th centuries, the Shenandoah Valley was a productive and expanding agricultural region.
 The Valley farmers took advantage of the fertile land and created a booming commercial agricultural industry.
 Corn, hay, and various other grains dominated the region.
 Wheat served as the most prominent cash crop in the valley.
 The owners of Long Branch capitalized on this market and maintained a wheat plantation into the mid-19th century.

-The wheat from Long Branch was likely ground at the Burwell-Morgan Mill in Millwood and transported to the markets in Alexandria before being shipped to Europe.
+The wheat from Long Branch was likely ground at the nearby Burwell-Morgan Mill in Millwood and transported to the markets in Alexandria before being shipped to Europe.

-Records show, that while wheat was the main crop at Long Branch, corn was a secondary crop for the plantation.
+Records show that while wheat was the main crop at Long Branch, corn was a secondary crop for the plantation.
 Letters written by the residents of Long Branch explain their hope for the corn after the wheat crop failed.

-Over the years, Long Branch has raised a variety of livestock including, cow, sheep, horses, pigs, and chickens.
+Over the years, Long Branch has raised a variety of livestock, including cow, sheep, horses, pigs, and chickens.